Are You Raising An Angry Child? Here Are 5 Warning Signs To Watch For

 5. Self-harm: Some children use self-harm as a mechanism to cope with difficult feelings like anger.
 They do so to give vent to the anger or frustration bottled up inside.
 Children also hurt themselves to cope with feelings of guilt or shame, or an upsetting experience.
 It helps in relieving their pent-up feelings.
 Some ways children inflict self-harm include scratching and picking at scabs, pulling their hair, or biting or bruising themselves.

-It is very important for you to teach your child how to manage her anger.
-However, if you are unable to change this behaviour, connect with an expert to help your child resolve the anger within, and learn some anger-management strategies.
+It is very important for you to teach your child how to control her anger.
+However, if you are unable to change this behaviour, connect with an expert to help your child effectively deal with her anger issues, and learn some anger-management activities specifically designed for kids.